Army unveils memorial to a Black soldier lynched on military base 80 years ago - KESQ

 Martin posted a photo of the memorial to his Twitter account.

-Fort Benning is in Columbus, Georgia, near the border of Alabama and Georgia.
-It’s named after Henry L. Benning, a Confederate general from Columbus, one of 10 military bases across the South named after a Confederate officer.
+Fort Benning is next to Columbus, near the border of Georgia and Alabama.
+It’s named for Henry L. Benning, a Confederate general from Columbus, and is one of 10 military bases across the South named after a Confederate officer.

 In the 2021 National Defense Authorization Act, which sets funding and policy for the military, Congress directed the Defense Department to rename such posts by 2024.